What is a Dental Implant?

 If you have a missing tooth, you are a good candidate for a dental implant.
 We recommend dental implants for patients that meet the following criteria.

 - Patients missing all their teeth may prefer dental implants over removable full dentures.
 Anywhere from two to eight root forms will be implanted in your jaw, and these will be used to anchor the dentures.
-These are called implant overdentures, and Dr. Reddy prefers them because they prevent the facial collapse and gradual bone resorption (jaw shrinkage) associated with dentures.
+These are called implant overdentures, and Dr. Vargas prefers them because they prevent the facial collapse and gradual bone resorption (jaw shrinkage) associated with dentures.
+Visit our page on all-on-4 implant overdentures to learn about this technique.

 Advantages of Dental Implants